viewstools/docs/README.md

 therefore it won't be displayed.

 ## Scopes
+Setting one or multiple conditions on a block will define the way it will render.
+There are two ways you can take advantage of the scopes on any given block:
+1. To control how a block looks like when rendered in the view
+2. To show or hide a block from the view

+Scopes are defined in the logic files, back-end, or via service call.
+Each scope depends on the value passed to each prop.

+General syntax rules:
+`when` the `props.conditionName` is true, display `!props.conditionName` is a negation of the value passed to the prop

+### Control properties of blocks dynamically
 Blocks and Views can have many scopes driven by `when` statements.
 Basic example:
 ```views